DanielArndt0/SimpleOS/README.md

 # SimpleOS

+## V0.1.02 - Code Refactoring
+- System macro removed: "implements"
+- The System class now inherits from the GPIO class.

-# V0.1.01 - Code Refactoring and Project Reorganization
+## V0.1.01 - Code Refactoring and Project Reorganization
 - Methods class creation.
 - The System class now inherits from the Watchdogtimer class.
 - The System class now inherits from the Methods class.